samjones00/docs/docs/_documentation/dart-add-servicestack-reference.md

 }
 ```

-> Tip: if you add a `127.0.0.1 dev.servicestack.com` mapping in your OS's `hosts` file you'll be able to use `https://dev.servicestack.com` to access your dev server in your Host OS as well.
+> Tip: if you add a `127.0.0.1 dev.servicestack.com` mapping in your OS's `hosts` file you'll also be able to use `dev.servicestack.com` to access your local dev server in your Host OS.

 ### Shared Initialization Configuration